jason-r-c/ui-testing/visual-regression-testing-master/README.md

     - Glue Code: The code that is bound to a Step Definition.
 This will run code in a web browser.

-    ### Things to consider:
-    - Scalability: many test cases in one test suite, do we want to run loads of tests?
-    - What to test: a list of things we want to test.

-- 1/4/19: R and D server > ian.install: user currently not available